Kyleigh's Law

 Kyleigh's Law (S2314) is a motor vehicle law in New Jersey that requires any driver under age 21 who holds a permit or probationary driver's license to display a $4 pair of decals on the top left corner of the front and rear license plates of their vehicles.
 The decals were mandatory as of May 1, 2010.
-This law prohibits drivers under the age of 21 from driving between 11:01 pm and 5:00am.
+This law also prohibits drivers under the age of 21 from driving between 11:01 pm and 5:00am.
 If pulled over, a first or second offense can subject the driver to a $25 fine, whereas a third offense earns 2 points on the driver's license, and a 4th offense puts the teen driver on probation and takes away their license for up to 6 months.
 This law is in effect in New Jersey as of May 2010.